How to Use Digital (PDF) Sewing Patterns

 Sewing machine with printed PDF sewing pattern sheets.

-Sew Liberated’s digital patterns come with an instructions file and a couple options for printing the full-size pattern pieces.
+Each Sew Liberated digital pattern includes instructions and two options for printing full-size pattern pieces:

 Print Shop (Large Format Printing)